 Metaphor is one of the best literary devices for supporting your story’s theme.
 They help the reader look at the world of your story, and the message it’s trying to convey, in a new way.

 This works on both the line level and the story level.
 For example, the imagery conveyed by the “junkyard” metaphor above gives further depth and richness to a themes of corruption, depravity, or fear vs. hope.
 If you were to describe the same city as “a glossy chrome playground for a bright new generation” or “a garden blooming with new ideas and new ideals,” it would give a very different tone to your story.

-On a story level, you can use metaphor to tell another story underneath the one on the surface.
+On a story level, you can use metaphor to convey another narrative underneath the one on the surface.
 In The Wizard of Oz we saw how characters can be metaphors for real people, societal issues, or current events.
 Prominent locations in your story can be metaphors, too—for instance, you could write about a guarded military complex on a distant alien planet as a metaphor for the White House, the summit of the European Union, the headquarters of a major cosmetics brand, or your old high school.
 These metaphors help communicate new perspectives and new ideas to your reader.

 Metaphors are something we see nearly every day in our colloquial speech, entertainment, and advertisements.
 It’s easy to forget that there’s a real art to incorporating them into a story and using them to elevate that story into something new.
-When used well, metaphors can convey sensory detail, character, humour, social awareness, and theme.
-Try using creative metaphors to help your readers see your story—and the world—in an exciting new way.
+When used well, metaphors can convey sensory detail, character, humor, social awareness, and theme.
+Try using creative metaphors to help your readers see your story—and the world—in an exciting new light.